If you wish to email us directly you may write to: email@example.com

 Our tincture of lactucarium is extra strong.
 It contains about 10 grams of lactucarium per 4oz, in a 40% alcohol solution.
 We made this product easy to measure.
 Unlike our syrup, this tincture contains no other ingredients.
 Lactucarium is the pure extract from wild lettuce!

 Easy to Measure

 Free Shipping on 2 Items or More and Large Sizes!

 Fast Shipping USA and International

-Our extra strong tincture of lactucarium comes in two sizes
+Our extra strong tincture of lactucarium comes in three sizes

 What to know about our extra strong tincture?

 The best way to use lactucarium is in warm tea.
 When diluted the flavor is mild and pleasing.
 It can of course also be taken straight but it is quite bitter on its own.
 Our extra strong tincture is mixed so that a half of a teaspoon contains about one old fashioned dose of lactucarium.
 It is best not to mix lactucarium with boiling water in order to preserve the active components.

 Ingredients: Contains +- 10 grams pure wild lettuce extract per 4oz of 40% alcohol and water.
 All natural.

 Traditional directions of use: Our extra strong tincture contains about 10 grams of lactucarium per 4oz.
 According to the classical literature, a dose of lactucarium, is 3-15 grains, or .194 - .972 grams.
 So basically the classical dose is .2 – 1 gram.
 One teaspoonful of our extra strong tincture contains about 0.5 grams of Lactucarium.